Jexsie/NoobisoftControlCenter/README.md

 - ### Key Features:
   - Upon login, users can view all their owned cards.
-  - New users receive 3 starter cards on their first login.
+  - New users receive 4 starter cards on their first login.
-  - Cards consist of a title, border, image, and descriptive text.
   - The game interface displays the user's entire card collection.

 * ### Game 2: Skateboard Game(Tokemon)